Careers

 Thank you to all who apply; only applicants who have been shortlisted will be contacted.

-CanNorth is seeking a highly motivated and experienced environmental monitor to work with our talented and innovative multidisciplinary team in Saskatoon, Saskatchewan.
+CanNorth is seeking a highly motivated person to work with our talented and multidisciplinary team in Saskatoon, Saskatchewan.
+Responsibilities in this position will include:

 Requirements: